All Episodes

 When the plane comes, it's got to be cleaned up.

-And then the line crew has to come out, and if you're staying overnight, tow it someplace.
+And then the lion crew has to come out.

-I mean, the support staff for an airplane is made up of quote-unquote little guys, quote unquote little people.
+I mean, the support staff for an airplane is made up of quote-unquote little guys, quote-unquote little people.

-And so you, as a member of Congress, you start threatening these guys, sell your plane, you're stigmatizing the whole corporate jet industry, and you're going to make it tough for other people because they're going to be guilt laden and they're not going to want to be conspicuous, so either park their jets or they'll not buy new ones.
+And you're going to make it tough for other people because they're going to be guilt-laden and they're not going to want to be conspicuous.

-And so the very people that exist to support them and keep them in the sky, probably going to be laid off too from manufacturing on down to completion, all the way down to the FBO level.
+And so the very people that exist to support them and keep them in the sky probably going to be laid off too from manufacturing on down to completion, all the way down to the FBO level.

-Here in Palm Beach in West Palm Beach, over half of the flights every year are private.
+Here in Palm Beach, in West Palm Beach, over half of the flights every year are private.

 The airport survives on it.